 The I&J Black Staff HoldCo shareholders' agreement provides for the payment of ordinary dividends equal to 10% of dividends received from I&J, through the shareholding in Richtrau, to the I&J Black Staff HoldCo's shareholders (who are employees of I&J) on an annual basis.
-Furthermore, when employee vesting conditions are met, I&J Black Staff HoldCo has undertaken to repurchase ordinary shares from the employees at a price based on the earnings performance of I&J less the remaining redeemable preference share liability.
-The Company has undertaken to provide funding for the repurchase commitments of I&J Black Staff HoldCo, if required.
-The arrangement has been accounted for as a long-term employee benefit under the requirements of IAS 19 - Employee Benefits in the consolidated financial statements as ultimately the obligation is to the employees of the Group.
-The liability (Note 13 - R64,1 million at 30 June 2020 and R46,1 million at 30 June 2019) has been measured using the projected unit credit method and an expense of R18,0 million (2019: R12,0 million) has been recognised in the current year.
+Furthermore, the I&J Black Staff HoldCo Memorandum of Incorporation provides for a call option whereby the Company can acquire I&J Black Staff HoldCo's shareholding in I&J on 1 July 2021, and a put option whereby the shareholders of I&J Black Staff HoldCo can require the Company to purchase their shareholding in I&J from 28 December 2021.
+The exercise price is determined by a fixed formula per the shareholders' agreement, largely based on I&J's earnings performance and the remaining redeemable preference share liability.
+The arrangement has been accounted for as an employee benefit liability within the scope of IAS 19 Employee Benefits in the consolidated financial statements as ultimately the obligation is to the employees of the Group.
+The liability (Note 13 - R87,1 million at 30 June 2021 and R64,1 million at 30 June 2020), disclosed under current liabilities in the current year, has been measured using the projected unit credit method and an expense of R23,0 million (2020: R18,0 million) has been recognised in the current year.

-35. Related party transactions
+34. Related party transactions